This article was updated on May 14th, 2023

 1. Lumps and Growths

 Abnormal growths on your dog’s skin are a concern to any owner.
 Many dog parents will see a lump and immediately think of the word cancer (Read my related article on skin lesions due to cancer).
-However, many skin lumps are benign and usually nothing to worry about – it is therefore important to know the difference.
+However, many skin lumps and bumps on dogs are benign and usually nothing to worry about.
+Therefore, it is important to investigate each growth.

 You should never assume the severity of a mass based on its appearance alone.
 Even seemingly innocent lumps can be cancerous and vice versa.
 The only real way to tell is to have the lump tested by your veterinarian.